philipstubbs13/swish-analytics-challenge/README.md

 ### <a name="features"></a>Features

 - Visualize player market data represented as a table.
+Each row of the table represents a market.
+For each market, included is the low and high lines for that market from the alternates dataset.
+For example, for Westbrook’s points, there are columnss for his low (18.5) and high (20.5).
 - Filter data by position, stat type, and or market status (suspended or not).
 - A search bar that filters on player name or team name.
 - An indication of whether a market is suspended or not.